Physician Assisted Suicide (PAS)

 actions as long as they participated "in good faith compliance

 with the act."
-The act was rejected by the Legislature on FEB-3.
+The act was rejected by the Legislature on FEB-03.

-law: The federal Attorney General John Ashcroft wrote a letter to Asa
+law: The federal Attorney General during the George W. Bush administration, John Ashcroft (R), wrote a letter to Asa

 Hutchinson, chief of the Drug Enforcement Administration.
 He